EllenBosMarcelMulder/hexEGYptOS/prior-art/hexCHIp/SCIENTIFIC COMMENTARY FOR EXPERTS.md

 * frame it as an optimization technique
 * subsume it under classical optical computing

-This protects your intellectual territory.
+This protects this intellectual territory.

 ---